Sleep-inducing ingredients and soothing childhood memories help milk calm body and soul

 Good carbs = good sleep

-Bethany Studnicky, staff writer with mattressadvisor.com, is also a fan of warm milk.
+Bethany Studnicky, a staff writer with mattressadvisor.com, is also a fan of warm milk.
 She calls carbs and protein “the BFFs of a good night’s sleep.”
 One cup of 1% milk has 12 grams of carbs and 8 grams of protein, which makes it a sleep superstar.
 Add to the mix amino acids (milk has 12) and milk’s status as a sleep inducer is elevated even further.

 Studnicky explains that when tryptophan (an amino acid) enters the bloodstream, your body turns it into a B vitamin called Niacin.
 Niacin is used in the production of serotonin, a neurotransmitter that aids in melatonin regulation, your sleep hormone.
 The bottom line: Tryptophan before bedtime means better sleep.

 Be warned though: tryptophan can be stonewalled from entering the bloodstream if it’s not accompanied by complex carbohydrates.
-That’s why a combination of carbs, protein and melatonin-rich ingredients are bedtime snack winners.
+That’s why a combination of carbs, protein, and melatonin-rich ingredients are bedtime snack winners.
 With that in mind, we’re sharing Studnicky’s recipe for chewy, delicious, sleep-helping White Night Cookies.

 White Night Cookies